-News Corporation Launches $1 Billion Buy-back Program
+News Corporation Launches $1 Billion Buy-Back Program

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-News Corporation has announced a buy-back program aimed at repurchasing up to $1 billion of its Nasdaq-listed Class A and Class B common stock.
-This strategic move, dependent on market conditions, aims to enhance shareholder value by reducing the number of shares in circulation.
+News Corporation has announced a significant buy-back program, aiming to repurchase up to $1 billion of its Class A and Class B common stock listed on Nasdaq.
+This move reflects the company’s strategy to enhance shareholder value by reducing the number of outstanding shares.
 The buy-back will not include any ASX-listed CDIs.

 For further insights into AU:NWS stock, check out TipRanks’ Stock Analysis page.